MikroElektronika/mikrosdk_click_v2/clicks/lr10/README.md

 ## Example Description

-> This example demonstrates the use of LR 10 click board
+> This example demonstrates the use of LR 10 Click board
 > by processing the incoming data and displaying them on the USB UART.

 **The demo application is composed of two sections :**